National Parks

 One Day Itinerary for Olympic National Park

-Lake Crescent is located 20 miles west of Port Angeles, Washington, along U.S. Highway 101 that rings Olympic National Park.
-The glacial blue water of Lake Crescent is surrounded by evergreen forests making a stunning landscape.
+Lake Crescent is located 20 miles west of Port Angeles, Washington, along U.S. Highway 101, which rings Olympic National Park.
+The glacial blue water of Lake Crescent is surrounded by evergreen forests, creating a stunning landscape.

 Head to Bovee’s Meadow for picnic tables.
-Grab-and-Go food is available at Log Cabin Resort.
-Picnic and camping supplies are at Fairholme Store.
+Log Cabin Resort offers grab-and-go food, and Fairholme Store sells picnic and camping supplies.

 Water Sports at Lake Crescent